coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 }
 ```

-Finally we have a region agnostic module for create the base our new infrastructure.
+Finally we have a region agnostic module to create the base of our new infrastructure.
 You can add all resources you need.

 ## Override

 If we want create the same infra in another region we just have to override the region.
-Terraform let us multiple way to override, by environment's variable, add variable in your command terraform, add a variable file, ...
+Terraform let us multiple ways to override, by environment's variable, add variable in your command terraform, add a variable file, ...

-Our prefer solution is a to add a variable file (.tfvars), because in our case we have just one variable but as you can image there will have more than one.
+Our favorite solution is a to add a variable file (.tfvars), in our case we have just one variable but as you can imagine there will have more than one.
+And a file all variable in a file is the most elegant solution.

 Add a file us-east-2.tfvars at the root of your module infra.
 ```bash